-Trusts over collections received by the seller in respect of sold receivables are recognised under the laws of England and Wales provided that the trust is itself validly constituted.
+Trusts over collections received by the seller in respect of sold receivables are recognised under the laws of England & Wales provided that the trust is itself validly constituted.
 5.7 Bank Accounts.
 Does England & Wales recognise escrow accounts?
 Can security be taken over a bank account located in England & Wales?
 If so, what is the typical method?
-Would courts in England & Wales recognise a foreign-law grant of security taken over a bank account located in England & Wales?
+Would courts in England & Wales recognise a foreign law grant of security taken over a bank account located in England & Wales?

 English law recognises the concept of money held in a bank account in escrow.
 Security granted by a depositor for a third party is typically taken over the debt represented by the credit balance by way of charge or (where the securityholder is not also the same bank at which the cash is deposited) a security assignment.
 Security over a credit balance granted in favour of the bank at which the deposit is held can only be achieved by way of charge (not by assignment) and is usually supplemented by quasi-security such as a flawed asset arrangement, a contractual right of set-off and a charge in favour of the bank over the depositor's claims for payment of the deposit.
 To the extent that the security is a security financial collateral arrangement over cash, as provided for in the FCR, those regulations will apply.
+The security interest is habitually perfected by registration, as mentioned in question 5.3 above.

-Foreign-law governed security over a bank account located in England and Wales must be valid under the laws of England and Wales as well as its own governing law in order for it to be given effect by the English Courts.
+Foreign-law governed security over a bank account located in England & Wales must be valid under the laws of England & Wales as well as its own governing law in order for it to be given effect by the English Courts.